 How the CoolBot Temperature Controller Works

-Traditional walk-in cooler refrigeration systems sell for $7,000* plus installation and electrical setup.
+Traditional walk-in cooler refrigeration systems sell for $7,000* with installation and electrical setup.
 Traditional systems use a “brute-force” approach to cooling: lots of coolant (which is bad for the environment), a big motor, a large surface area, and multiple fans (which can dry out your vegetables and account for up to 60% of the cost of operating electricity).

 Why not just use an A/C unit then?
 First, they are electronically limited so that they can’t go below 60° F. With some electrical bravery and skill, you could snip, solder and bypass the electrical controls so you could go lower.
 It will work better, but still not very well as your ability to actually utilize that cooling power drops drastically as you approach 60° F. This limitation at 60° F vs. a traditional walk-in cooler refrigeration system is driven by the lack of extra fans and surface area built into traditional walk-in cooler compressor / condenser / evaporator units which dissipate the cold without freezing up the fins of the unit.